KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - Polyphase LUT with 256 or 512 fractional phases, symmetric kernel halves to minimise multiplies.
 - Three cutoff banks (0.90 / 0.70 / 0.50 Nyquist) cover down-sampling cases; the runtime picks the closest cutoff based on the current pitch ratio.
 - Preferences can be edited in `prefs_default.txt`, `prefs_testbed.txt`, or via the in-game config UI once exposed.
-- The Sound Debug Overlay (F3) lists the active SFX/Music resampler tier, taps/phases, current bank usage, and any voices that fell back to linear interpolation.
+- The Sound Debug Overlay (F3) lists the active SFX/Music resampler tier, taps/phases, current bank usage, and any voices that fell back to linear interpolation if using polyphase.

 ## SDL Push/Queue Mode Highlights